ubihazard/steam-styler/README.md

 ![Ubi style](https://raw.githubusercontent.com/ubihazard/steam-styler/main/gallery/preview/ubi.webp)

-You can see all currently available styles in the [gallery](https://github.com/ubihazard/steam-styler/gallery/ "Style previews").
+You can see all currently available styles in the [gallery](https://github.com/ubihazard/steam-styler/tree/main/gallery/ "Style previews").

 Steam will revert back to original style with each update.
 So you will need to run Steam Styler again to reapply your style.

 ![Default style](https://raw.githubusercontent.com/ubihazard/steam-styler/main/gallery/preview/default.webp)

-This is already easy with the GUI version, but it is technically possible to automate the process even further so that Styler would run every time Steam updates.
-How exactly you are going to do this is out of scope of this project, but the command-line version of Styler will certainly be helpful here.
+This is already easy to do with the GUI version, but it is technically possible to automate the process even further so that Styler would run every time Steam updates.
+How exactly you are going to go about this is out of scope of this project and this guide, but the command-line version of Styler will certainly be of great help here.

 Configuration
 -------------

-Steam Styler must be pointed to correct Steam installation path in order to be able to modify its CSS.
-If your Steam isn't installed at default location, launch Styler and click the "Steam path..." button to make it aware of your Steam whereabouts.
+Steam Styler must be pointed to correct Steam installation folder in order to be able to modify its CSS.
+If your Steam isn’t installed at default location, launch Styler and click the “Steam path...” button to make it aware of your Steam whereabouts.

 ### Clean uninstall